ociu/sphinx-traceability-extension/example/index.rst

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   SRS
+   SSS

-.. item:: REQ_0001 First requirement
+.. item:: r001 First requirement
    :class: functional requirement

    This is one item

-.. item:: REQ_0002
+.. item:: r002
-   :class: critical requirement
+   :class: critical

    We have to extend this section

 This text is not part of any item

-.. item:: REQ_0003 The great
+.. item:: r003 The great
-   :class: not_so_important secondary
+   :class: secondary
+   :trace: r002

    Clean up all this.

+.. item:: r005 Another
+   :class: terciary
+   :trace: r002 r003

+   Clean up all this again

 Item list